Fitz Hugh Ludlow: Racist opinions

 Ludlow occasionally expressed the racial bigotry rampant throughout his day in his writings.
-Contrary to his progressive nature, inquiring mind, and abolitionist politics, describes “motherly mulatto woman” as possessing “the passive obedience of her race;” or Mexicans in California as originating from “a nation of beggars-on-horseback… the Spaniards, Greasers, and Mixed-Breeds…;” or Chinese immigrants in “a kennel of straggling houses” with Ludlow imagining them “finally… swept away from San Francisco, and that strange Semitic race… either exiled or swallowed up in our civilization…;” or “the natural, ingrained laziness of the Indians.”
+Contrary to his progressive nature, inquiring mind, and abolitionist politics, he describes a "motherly mulatto woman" as possessing "the passive obedience of her race"; Mexicans in California as originating from "a nation of beggars-on-horseback," a melting pot of "Spaniards, Greasers, and Mixed-Breeds…;" and Chinese immigrants in "a kennel of straggling houses" which he envisions "finally… swept away from San Francisco, and that strange Semitic race… either exiled or swallowed up in our civilization…;" and deplores "the natural, ingrained laziness of the Indians."

-Native Americans were a particular target, calling them “copper-faced devils”, and he looking with scorn on “the pretty, sentimental, philanthropic prayers” that constituted much of the contemporary literature about the “noble savage.”
-Ludlow believed the “Indian” was subhuman — an “inconceivable devil, whom statesmen and fools treat with, but whom brave and practical men shoot and scalp.”
+Native Americans were a particular target of Ludlow's.
+He disparaged them as "copper-faced devils" and poured scorn on "the pretty, sentimental, philanthropic prayers" of contemporary literature that depicted Native Americans as "noble savages."
+Ludlow believed the "Indian" was subhuman — an "inconceivable devil, whom statesmen and fools treat with, but whom brave and practical men shoot and scalp."